kepul-id/site-v2/src/content/blog/how-we-utlize-gemini-ai-for-recycling-waste.md

 With #KepulPintar, what used to be tedious is now straightforward.
 Our system recognizes your recyclables, calculates environmental impact, and provides instant pricing!

 We believe this integration represents a significant step forward for waste management platforms and shows how AI can effectively address environmental challenges while making the process more user-friendly.

+#### This feature will be available in version 2.3.0 of the app, which has been submitted to the App Console.
+Stay tuned for updates! ✨